Vivek Goel

-Vivek Goel is a Canadian physician and academic who is the current President and Vice-Chancellor of the University of Waterloo.
-As a physician and public health researcher, he was also a university administrator, and served as a special advisor to the president and provost of the University of Toronto, and as a professor for the Dalla Lana School of Public Health.
+Vivek Goel is a Canadian physician and health researcher who served as the seventh president and vice-chancellor of the University of Waterloo from 2021 to 2026.
+He is Professor Emeritus in the Dalla Lana School of Public Health at the University of Toronto, where he served as its 10th vice-president and provost from 2004 to 2008.
 He is recognized in Canada and internationally as a public health researcher and expert in health-services evaluation.
 He has been an advocate for the use of research evidence in health policy-making.

 Education

 Goel obtained his medical degree from McGill University.
 He then completed post-graduate medical training in Community Medicine at the University of Toronto.
 Goel went on to do a Master of Science (MSc) in Community Health from the University of Toronto and a Master of Science (MS) in Biostatistics from the Harvard T.H.
 Chan School of Public Health.